gerd-moellmann/emacs-with-cl-packages/README.md

 Transient on GUI Emacs, I wanted that on the terminal as well, and here we are.

-Make sure to use up-to-date Corfu and Posframe packages.
+To use this, make sure to use up-to-date Corfu and Posframe packages.
 Both packages now check for the presence of the `tty-child-frames` feature and use child frames on ttys.

 You might also want to add these lines to make things look nicer.